 I’m using the US site category tree here.

-attribute, but in fact that is not the case.
-That is, when editing an item in this category, GS flags a missing value of Condition
+In some categories (for example, #29223, Books & Magazines > Antiquarian & Collectible), the eBay category descriptor says it “supports” the Condition attribute, but in fact that is not the case.
+That is, when editing an item in this category, GS flags a missing value of Condition, but when launching it warns that the Condition is not applicable and (correctly) disables that field on eBay.

-This is partially due to eBay ontology problems, since I only ever see these errors when listing books in “non-book” subcategories, like craft books in the (correct) “crafts” branch rather than “books” branch, and I personally can work around it by the less-desired tactic of moving the items back to Books
+This is partially due to eBay ontology problems, since I only ever see these errors when listing books in “non-book” subcategories, like craft books in the (correct) “crafts” branch rather than “books” branch, and I personally can work around it by the less-desired tactic of moving the items back to Books.

-for the first example I gave, and GS will hide it when asked, but I cannot cause GS to accept a Condition
+But it feels like an edge-case bug that I can enter a Condition for the first example I gave, and GS will hide it when asked, but I cannot cause GS to accept a Condition value in the second case.

 Shouldn’t the more appropriate behavior be “enable the GS UI field despite the support profile of the category”?
 The broader use case could be phrased as “I am drafting new listings but have not decided which category to put them into yet”, and I would like to postpone that decision until the last moment.